 - Weeds take water and nutrients from your roses, and are a breeding ground for insects and disease.
 Use a pre-emergent herbicide in spring to kill weeds, and a rose spray or dust to keep the pests away.

 Great work!
 Your rose garden is on its way to becoming a beautiful addition to your outdoors.
-Before your next lawn and garden project, stop by your local True Value hardware store for the tools, products and expert advice you need to start right.

 For more project ideas, visit the Project Library >